Siam FC

 My plan was a Minburi City friendly at 3pm at Kanjanapat Arena, not too far away and handy to get to by bus.
 Unfortunately, that fell foul of the overnight rain, and I wouldn’t have been too worried about staying in until I received a message from a mate.

-Brett Johnston and his daughter Libby were in town and keen to catch up, and they didn’t mind going to football, so they agreed to meet me at Min Residence.
-From there we took a taxi to the stadium.
+My cricketing mate Brett and his daughter Libby were in town and keen to catch up, and they didn’t mind going to football, so they agreed to meet me at Min Residence.
+From there, we took a taxi to the stadium.

 It’s fair to say that this would not have been my first pick, especially as Port were at home to Buriram United later, but that was sadly out of bounds.
 Admission was 80 Baht, and the club looked like they'd found a volunteer to sell tickets, but the atmosphere was negligible.